惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Apply Complexion Tints With a Light Touch

-Unlike full-on foundations, tinted moisturizers can be mostly applied with your fingertips—like a daily SPF or moisturizer.
-“Apply sparingly, and blend well with either a foundation brush, sponge, or even your fingers,” says Flores.
+Unlike full-on foundations, tinted moisturizers can be mostly applied with your fingertips—like a daily SPF.
+“Apply sparingly and blend well with either a foundation brush, sponge, or even your fingers,” says Flores.
 “Applying with your fingers would help warm up the product.
 Blend well, focusing only where needed to keep it undetectable.”

 When dealing with tinted moisturizers or foundations, the pros suggest taking a more minimal and simple approach: Less is more.
 “Most men don’t want to deal with foundation, mixing shades, or complicated blending,” says Komorowski, who recommends the Summer Friday Sheer Skin Tint.
-“A sheer tinted moisturizer you can apply like skincare is the easiest, most foolproof way to even out the skin.
-Start with a few drops or a pea sized amount of product, and sweep across the bridge of the face and forehead.
-Blend in well with hands, like applying a moisturizer or sunscreen.”
+“A sheer tinted moisturizer you can apply like skin care is the easiest, most foolproof way to even out the skin.
+Start with a few drops or a pea-size amount of product and sweep across the bridge of the face and forehead.
+Blend in well with your hands, like applying a moisturizer or sunscreen.”

 Summer Fridays